Sexual Assault Training for Rural Law Enforcement Personnel

 Now, the Criminal Justice Institute’s National Center for Rural Law Enforcement (NCRLE) is once again responding to the needs of rural law enforcement officers, both management and investigator, by offering the Sexual Assault Training for Rural Law Enforcement Personnel Online.
 This program ensures sexual assault training is accessible to all rural law enforcement agencies regardless of manpower and budget limitations.

 The management curriculum provides rural law enforcement executives with the knowledge, skills, and resources for establishing a victim-centered response from their agency personnel.
-Executives are also updated on model policy and procedures, interacting with the media, community response teams, advances in forensics and equipment, and evidence collection techniques to ensure executives know what to expect from their investigators.
+Executives are also updated on model policy and procedures, interacting with the media, community response teams and evidence collection techniques to ensure executives know what to expect from their investigators.

 The investigator curriculum provides a road map for investigators to ensure that each step in the investigation process is thoroughly conducted.
 Topics include: The Dynamics of Sexual Assault, Medical Forensic Examination, Forensic Laboratory, Community Response Teams, Victim Interview, Suspect Interview/Interrogation, and Evidence Collection Techniques.

-Topics in both of the curricula are developed and delivered by experts in their particular field focusing on the rural officer.
+Topics in both of the curricula are developed by experts in their particular field.

-This online training will include audio narration, videos, photographs, victim speakers and other materials that will actively engage participation.
+This online training includes audio narration, videos, photographs and other materials that will actively engage participation.
 Scenarios within the course will provide problem-solving activities to reinforce training content.
-Webinars will also be offered to supplement the online information and to encourage team building and resource sharing between rural law enforcement agencies and other professionals such as victim advocates.